 Since fixed retainers are cemented to your teeth, they may help keep your teeth in their new positions for many years.
 The lifespan of your retainer could vary based on the type of wire and how well you take care of your teeth.
 One study found that most fixed retainers remain on the teeth for as long as 10 to 15 years.

 Despite their name, permanent retainers may not need to stay in your mouth forever.
 Your orthodontist may recommend removing the retainer if you’ve worn it long enough for your teeth to remain in their new positions.
 Other reasons it might need to be removed include:

 - Oral hygiene concerns.
 Some people may find it difficult to brush and floss around the permanent retainer.
 If your orthodontist notices plaque and tartar building up around your retainer, they may recommend removing it.

 - Damage to the retainer.
 Like your braces, a fixed retainer could break or loosen if you bite or chew sticky or hard foods, such as candy or ice cubes.
 Over the years, daily wear and tear could also damage the retainer.

 - Tooth pain or discomfort.
 After a successful orthodontic treatment, the teeth generally don’t move or shift enough to cause discomfort.
 However, if your teeth continue to hurt, your orthodontist may recommend removing the permanent retainer.

 Find a Dentist Near You to Learn More About Retainers

 A removable or fixed retainer could help you enjoy a healthy, straight smile long after your braces are removed.
 To learn more about your retainer options, talk to an orthodontist.
-You can search for Smile Generation-trusted orthodontists in your area with our Find a Dentist tool.
+If you're asking where to find an orthodontist near me, you can search for Smile Generation-trusted orthodontists in your area with our Find a Dentist tool.
 You can browse orthodontists’ bios, read reviews from other patients, and even book an appointment to learn more about retainers online.